Cheng-0621/2dFMM/README.md

 * `data`:  dataframe containing variables in the formula and ID column.
 * `S`: number of longitudinal grids.
 * `smoother`: moother sandwich smoother (sandwich) or tensor product smoother (te).
+* `bootstrap.opt` bootstrapping options, B is boostrap sample size and M is for obtaining qn
+* `bandwidth.control` correlation correction and adjustment for confidence bands bandwidth control
 * `fpca.opt `: list of options control parameters specified by list, dataType: dense and regular (Dense); Very densely and regularly ' observed data: empirical mean and Densely recorded but irregular design, or contaminated with error: pre-smoothing for individual curves (DenseWithMV); Sparse random design (Sparse).
 * `pcb`: whether to obtain pointwise confidence bands, default is TRUE.
 * `scb`: whether to obtain simultaneous confidence bands, default is FALSE.